DouglasUrner/GDP2/units/1/assignments/U1.1-pong-in-unity/b-build/level-2/tutorial-2.md

 ## 3: Ball
 1. Add ball
    - Make it a prefab
-   - Add tab (be sure it goes on the prefab)
+   - Add tag (be sure it goes on the prefab)
    - Adjust scale (0.5, 0.5)
    - Create and add Physics 2D material
      - Drag to Physics 2D component